Contango Ore (NYSEAMERICAN:CTGO) Issues Earnings Results, Misses Estimates By $0.34 EPS

 Contango Ore (NYSEAMERICAN:CTGO – Get Free Report) issued its quarterly earnings data on Wednesday.
-The company reported ($1.38) EPS for the quarter, missing analysts’ consensus estimates of ($1.04) by ($0.34), MarketWatch Earnings reports.
+The company reported ($1.38) earnings per share for the quarter, missing the consensus estimate of ($1.04) by ($0.34), MarketWatch Earnings reports.

 Analyst Ratings Changes